 - only in specially equipped isolation laboratories.

-Direct immunofluoresecent antibody test: used to detect rickettsiae in ticks and section of tissues.
+Direct immunofluorescence antibody test: used to detect rickettsiae in ticks and sections of tissues.
 Most useful to detect R. rickettsii in skin biopsy specimens to aid in the diagnosis of Rocky Mountain Spotted Fever.

 Serological tests: Laboratory diagnosis of rickettsial diseases is based on serologic analysis.

-- Serologic evidences of infection occurs after a second week of illness.
+- Serologic evidence of infection occurs after the second week of illness.

-- Four fold or greater rise in titer between the acute and convalescent serum (obtained 2 weeks after the acute sample taken) samples is diagnostically significant.
+- A four-fold or greater rise in titer between the acute and convalescent serum (obtained 2 weeks after the acute sample was taken) samples is diagnostically significant.

-- Single acute titer of 1: 128 or greater is accepted as presumptive evidence.
+- A single acute titer of 1: 128 or greater is accepted as presumptive evidence.

 Commonly employed tests are: